What is a Crypto Wallet for storing NFTs?

 2. First, locate them on the appropriate website or mobile app store and download the app.

 3. When you are in the sign-up process, write down your private key.
 It's presented as a random word phrase, typically 12-24 words, depending on your wallet.
 Be sure to keep it in a secure location.
 If you lose or forget this 12-word phrase, you will no longer be able to access your crypto in that wallet.

 4. You can transfer crypto to your wallet from an exchange or an existing wallet for NFTs or any other purpose.

 Offline wallets are devices that store private crypto keys offline, about the size of a thumb drive.
-Most people do not use these devices because of their complexity and cost upwards of $100-$200 on average, but they do have some advantages, such as keeping your crypto secure even if your computer is hacked.
+Most people do not use these devices because of their complexity and cost upwards of $100-$200 on average, but they have some advantages, such as keeping your crypto secure even if your computer gets hacked.

-Download and install the software.
+- Download and install the software.
 Wallets are created by downloading the software from the official company website.

-Like non-custodial wallets, hardware wallets don't allow you to purchase crypto directly on the app/device, so you must transfer crypto to the wallet from an exchange or another wallet before making.
+- Like non-custodial wallets, hardware wallets don't allow you to purchase crypto directly on the app/device, so you must transfer crypto to the wallet from an exchange or another wallet before making.
 If you want to be extra cautious, you can use hardware wallets.